sbodomerle/pytango/doc/faq.rst

     - ATTR_CONF_EVENT remains

 #.
 Exception handling
-    in 3.0.4 DevFailed was a tuple of dictionaries.
-Now DevFailed is a tuple of DevError.
+    in 3.0.4 :class:`PyTango.DevFailed` was a tuple of dictionaries.
+    Now :class:`PyTango.DevFailed` is a tuple of :class:`PyTango.DevError`.
     This means that code::

         try:
             tango_fail()
-        except Tango.DevFailed,e:
+        except PyTango.DevFailed as e:
             print e.args[0]['reason']

     needs to be replaced with::

         try:
             tango_fail()
-        except Tango.DevFailed,e:
+        except PyTango.DevFailed as e:
             print e.args[0].reason